diagrams/diagrams-doc/manual/diagrams-manual.rst

 ------------

 ``diagrams`` is an open-source project, and contributions are encouraged!
-You can get the sources using either darcs_ or git_:
+You can get the sources using darcs_:

 ::

     darcs get http://patch-tag.com/r/byorgey/diagrams-FOO
-    git clone git://github.com/byorgey/diagrams-FOO.git

 where ``FOO`` is one of